2023 Most Popular Online Liberal Arts & Humanities Associate Degree Schools in Indiana

 About 52% of the students majoring in liberal arts / sciences and humanities at the school are women while 48% are male.

-Read full report on Liberal Arts / Sciences & Humanities at Ball State University
+Full Liberal Arts / Sciences & Humanities at Ball State University Report

-A rank of #2 on this year’s list means Indiana Institute of Technology - College of Professional Studies is a great place for liberal arts / sciences and humanities students working on their online associate degree.
+Out of the 4 online programs at schools in Indiana that were part of this year’s ranking, Indiana Institute of Technology - College of Professional Studies landed the # 2 spot on the list.
 Indiana Tech - CPS is a small private not-for-profit school located in the city of Fort-Wayne.

 About 64% of the students majoring in liberal arts / sciences and humanities at the school are women while 36% are male.

-Read full report on Liberal Arts / Sciences & Humanities at Bethel University - Mishawaka
+Full Liberal Arts / Sciences & Humanities at Bethel University - Mishawaka Report

 Explore all the Most Popular Liberal Arts / Sciences & Humanities Colleges in the Great Lakes Area or other specific states within that region.